 The Complete Streets Act

-The number of people struck and killed by drivers while walking increased by 35 percent from 2008-2017.
+The number of people struck and killed by drivers while walking increased by 45 percent from 2000-2019.
 Federal dollars and policies helped create these unsafe streets in the first place, and federal funds, policies, and guidance have a significant role to play in fixing our existing streets and in designing the streets we’ll build tomorrow.
-The Complete Streets Act of 2021 would require states to set aside money for Complete Streets projects and create a statewide program to dole out the money (and technical support), and also require states & metro areas to adopt design standards that support safer, complete streets.
+The Complete Streets Act would require states to set aside money for Complete Streets projects and create a statewide program to dole out the money (and technical support), and also require states & metro areas to adopt design standards that support safer, complete streets.
 It is the product of more than a decade of work by Smart Growth America and the National Complete Streets CoalitionSupport the Complete Streets Act

 Below is a longer overview of our policy priorities.

 A more balanced transportation system

-Transportation drives development, and the transportation system we build dictates the shape of real estate.
+Transportation and land use are inextricably connected.
 For the past several decades federal transportation investments have focused primarily on building roads, as the market wanted.
 However, this has resulted in an over-supply of “drivable suburban” development.

 Today’s real estate market is different, with consistently strong demand for homes and offices in walkable urban places — which are in short supply.
 Federal transportation investments should shift to reflect these changes in the market, and direct a greater portion of funding toward building transit, regional rail, and infrastructure for bicycling and walking.
 Smart Growth America supports changes to the federal surface transportation bill that reflect these goals.